SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [DIGITALCRIMINAL/OnlyFans](https://github.com/DIGITALCRIMINAL/OnlyFans) - Scrape all the media from an OnlyFans account - Updated regularly
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
 With Qlib, you can easily try your ideas to create better Quant investment strategies.
 An increasing number of  SOTA Quant research works/papers are released in Qlib.
 - [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
 - [postmanlabs/httpbin](https://github.com/postmanlabs/httpbin) - HTTP Request & Response Service, written in Python + Flask.